wilsonmar/wilsonmar.github.io/_posts/2021-07-01-water-conservation.md

    ### After

-1. Seal the bag holding scraps and store it like food.
+1. Seal the bag holding scraps and store overnight like it's food.
 It can attract pets, ants, rodents, bears, etc.

 1. DO NOT dispose of SANITIZE water in a septic tank.